Optimal parameters estimation for K-edge subtraction imaging using PixiRad-2/PixieIII photon counting detector on a conventional laboratory X-ray micro-tomograph: Introduction

-A variation of the absorption contrast approach is to build contrast from variation of absorption coefficient measured at two different energies (or over two distinct energy ranges).
-The interest of doing so, is to increase the contrast between two materials when one of them see its K-edge, that corresponds to a strong variation of absorption coefficient, lying between the two spectral measurements points.
-Thus, it is named K-edge Subtraction (KES) imaging \cite{thomlinson2018}.
-The classical example of application is the use of contrast agent as iodine or barium in biological sample, in medical or biological context.
-Historically, the technique was developed under somehow monochromatic condition with laboratory source, using secondary source fluorescence peaks \cite{jacobson1953, rutt1983} or additional monochromator~\cite{zhong1997}.
-This permits to perform measurements right before and right after the K-edge.
+X-ray tomography is now daily used in various research domains such as material science, medical and biological science, and more and more in industries (see e.g. \cite{maire2014}).
+The conventional and most employed technique is based on absorption contrast, discriminating material by their difference of absorption at a given energy (monochromatic beam) or by their difference of integrated absorption over an energy range (polychromatic beam).
+However, it may happen that this contrast is not large enough to differentiate the materials.
+A possibility for enhancing contrast in that case is to exploit phase contrast techniques \cite{nugent1996,paganin2006,myers2007}.
+However these techniques are not easy to handle in laboratory tomographs.
+Another possibility is to increase contrast from variation in absorption coefficient measured at two different energies (or over two distinct energy ranges).
+This is particularly efficient when the K-edge of one of the materials, that corresponds to a strong variation of absorption coefficient, lies between the two spectral measurements points.
+Thus, this approach is named K-edge Subtraction (KES) imaging \cite{thomlinson2018}.
+The classical example of such an application is the use of contrast agent as iodine or barium for biological and medical applications.
+Historically, this technique was developed with quasi-monochromatic condition using a laboratory source, with secondary source fluorescence peaks \cite{jacobson1953, rutt1983} or additional monochromator \cite{zhong1997}.
+This permits measurements to be performed right below and right above the K-edge.
 However, these approaches were restricted to specific chemical elements and limited to low flux.
-Practically, this technique was mainly used at synchrotron \cite{rubenstein1984, elleaume2002} as the beam offer high monochromaticity and high flux at the expense of the accessibility of the technique.
-However, recent development of new technologies offers mean to overcome that limitation.
-Recently, a Compact Light Source has been employed to perform KES imaging for medical application\cite{kulpe2018}.
-While this kind of sources definitely offers promising perspectives, it is currently not widespread and correspond to scale of size and cost intermediates between laboratory sources and synchrotron, but still significantly larger than laboratory sources.
-Another strategy to develop KES imaging relies on the recent development of photon counting detectors, offering detectors with energy-discriminating capabilities \cite{ballabriga2016}.
-One of them is the PixieIII photon counting detector \citep{bellazzini2015} : it has the capacity to count incoming photons over two distinct energy ranges simultaneously, allowing to acquire two images in a single exposure time when illuminated with a polychromatic beam.
-This technology allows taking benefits of the polychromatic aspects of laboratory X-ray sources, and their associated advantages.
+Practically, this technique was mainly used at synchrotron \cite{rubenstein1984, elleaume2002} as the beam offer high monochromaticity and high flux.
+However beam time access is not easy to obtain.
+Recent development of new technologies such as Compact Light Source allows overcoming this difficulty and was used to perform KES imaging for medical application\cite{kulpe2018}.
+This kind of sources definitely offers promising perspectives but their access and use are still more complicated than laboratory sources.
+Another strategy to develop KES imaging relies upon the recent development of photon counting detectors, which present energy-discriminating capabilities \cite{ballabriga2016}.
+One of them is the PixieIII photon counting detector \citep{bellazzini2015}.
+It has the capacity to count incoming photons over two distinct energy ranges simultaneously, allowing to acquire two images in a single exposure time when illuminated with a polychromatic beam.
+However, in that case, as the absorption coefficient measurements corresponds to mean over energy ranges, and not at specific energies, one has to deal with an optimization problem.
+This problem is depicted in figure \ref{fig:scheme}.